briancaffey/mediation-simulator/README.md

 ### Simulating Mediation for a Case

 Simulating mediation for a case is done by running the following command from the `aiq` directory with the virtual environment activated:

+Note: you will need to adjust the `llm` section of the `mediation.yml` depending on where your LLM is hosted.

 Note: before running the following command you need to comment out the following section of the config file in `mediation.yml`: